department-of-veterans-affairs/vagov-content/pages/health-care/view-test-and-lab-results.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-The Labs + Tests is part of the My HealtheVet personal health record.
+The Labs + Tests tool is part of the My HealtheVet personal health record.
 It can help you view and keep a record of your lab and test results.

 **You can use the Labs + Tests tool to:**
 - View some of your VA lab and test results (like blood tests)